antronerds/r2-tutorials/docs/Adapting_R2.md

    [**Figure 11: Selecting a K-means analysis**](_static/imagesAdaptingR2_SelectKmeans_v1.png)

-2. In the settings window for the K-means analysis (Figure 12) you can choose the Category created above to cluster the current set of samples.
+2. In the settings window for the K-means analysis (Figure 12) you can choose the geneset created above to cluster the current set of samples.
 In our case this is called ChangedGenes.
 Make sure that the number of draws is set to 10x10, click 'next'